Skip to main content

 A contested divorce means that one or both spouses can’t agree to the terms of their divorce.
 You also need to meet the above requirements.

 Typically, in a contested divorce, it is because spouses disagree on important issues, including custody, visitation, child support, education, and medical.
-Other issues that are difficult to navigate are financial, property, retirement accounts, businesses, etc.
+Other issues that are difficult to navigate and may come up in a contested divorce are finances, property, retirement accounts, businesses, and any other assets you and your spouse shared.

 Steps for a contested divorce in Texas.